WKU Public Radio Diversity Statement for 2022-23

-Since we are a part of WKU, this public radio service adheres to WKU’s formal diversity efforts.
+Since we are a part of WKU, this public media service adheres to WKU’s formal diversity efforts.

-The diversity of WKU Public Radio’s staff is recorded annually in our Employee and Job Openings Statistical Report.
+The diversity of WKU Public Media’s staff is recorded annually in our Employee and Job Openings Statistical Report.
 That report can be found here.

-WKU Public Radio seeks to accomplish the following items as part of our commitment to diversity in 2021-22:
+WKU Public Media seeks to accomplish the following items as part of our commitment to diversity in 2022-23: